Nico Audy-Rowland

 Nico Audy-Rowland is a French musician, originally from Saint Barthélemy in the Caribbean.
 He is the founder of alternative rock band Trocadero.

-Born in Saint Barthélemy, Audy-Rowland moved to the United States a teenager.
+Born in Saint Barthélemy, Audy-Rowland moved to the United States as a teenager.
 He has also been involved in writing theme and incidental music for the web series Red vs. Blue, and has contributed remotely to the soundtrack for many years.
 He also contributed music to the film Lazer Team and the web series RWBY.